-The Rogue 6-String Banjo emphasises easy use and playability with its short scale length and jumbo frets.
+The Rogue 6-String Banjo emphasises ease of use and playability, with its short scale length and jumbo frets.
 It’s a reasonably priced model with attention to detail that creates a great, clear overall sound.

 However, this instrument does not have a tone ring, which means it lacks sustain and richness of sound.

-However, if you also remove the resonator from this instrument, the sound of this banjo becomes even more ‘plunky’ and mellow, which some prefer for trying to emulate the pre-Bluegrass banjo sound.
+If you also remove the resonator from this instrument, the sound of this banjo becomes even more ‘plunky’ and mellow, which some prefer for trying to emulate the pre-bluegrass banjo sound.

 It is another model that may require significant set-up before it is ready to play, so make sure you are prepared to do this if you purchase this instrument.
 It also tends to lose tune more quickly than some of the other options on this list.

 What Is a 6 String Banjo?

-The modern six-string banjo is almost a hybrid between a traditional banjo and a guitar.
-It was first created in the 19th Century but was less popular than the 4 or 5 string options.
+The modern six-string banjo is in many ways a hybrid between a traditional banjo and a guitar.
+It was first created in the 19th Century, but was less popular than the 4 or 5 string options.

 It was more recently reinvented to help guitar players to experiment with a different sound, without them having to learn a new instrument.

-It usually has a deeper, bass sound than other type of banjos, while retaining the traditional banjo tonality.
+It usually has a deeper bass sound than other type of banjos, while retaining the traditional banjo tonality otherwise.

 With its modern resurgence, it is still used for these genres of music, as well as many others, such as rock, country, and classical music.

-Unless you have a lot of experience with banjos, and banjo tuning, it may be wise to get his, or similar changes done by a luthier, or other expert.
+Unless you have a lot of experience with banjos, and banjo tuning, it may be wise to get this or similar changes done by a luthier, or other expert.

 Like a traditional banjo, the six-string varies a lot in price, depending on the quality and features you need.

 An affordable, entry level banjo can typically be purchased for between $100 to $250 dollars.
-A great, mid-range banjo will typically cost you anywhere between $250 and $500 dollars.
+A great mid-range banjo will typically cost you closer to $500, but prices vary widely.

 Anything beyond that will probably be a premium instrument, well suited to professional players.
-Top quality six-string banjos from well-reputed brands can cost up to around $1,000 at the outside.
+Top quality six-string banjos from well-reputed brands can cost around $800 to $1,000 and above.